Juhi635/Weather-API/README.md

 ---

-## 📸 Screenshot Instructions

-- Run the app.
-- Take a screenshot (use `PrtScn` or any screenshot tool).
-- Save it as `screenshot.png` in the same project folder.
-- This will appear in the preview section above.

----

 ## 📃 License

 This project is made for educational and academic purposes.
 Free to use, modify, and submit 😊